iTr4de/x-profile-ai/README.md

 Generates a two-line bio and mission summary from a user's top tweets, including dominant themes, tone, and engagement signals.
 Ideal for influencer analysis, digital legacy, and personal branding.

+## ⚠️ Important: Twitter API (X) Subscription Requirement

+> **Note:** Profiling real Twitter (X) users requires a paid API subscription (Basic or higher).
+>
+> - Free Twitter Developer accounts **only allow posting tweets**, not reading user tweets.
+> - To fetch public tweets (needed for generating profiles), you must have **Basic Tier Access** ($100/month).
+> - Without a subscription, the app can still operate in **Mock Mode** using simulated tweets for testing purposes.

+## Features
+- Twitter API v2 integration
+- BERTopic for tweet theme clustering
+- ...

+**AI-powered Profile Generator from Public Twitter (X) Data**

+Generates a two-line bio and mission summary from a user's top tweets, including dominant themes, tone, and engagement signals.
+Ideal for influencer analysis, digital legacy, and personal branding.

 ## Features
 - Twitter API v2 integration
 - BERTopic for tweet theme clustering